I’m a systems analyst who thoroughly studied Medicare for my own needs and aim to help you understand its complex matters with this review.

 These Penalties do not apply during the Initial Enrollment Period.

 Doctors can join or leave an Advantage Network anytime.
-Since you can’t change Advantage Plans during the year, you’ll have to select a new primary doctor or other provider if they leave the network mid-year.
+And since you can’t change Advantage Plans during the year, you’ll have to select a new primary doctor or another provider if they leave the network mid-year.

-Once a year, from Oct 15th to Dec 7th, one can change, join or drop Advantage Plans.
-This does not apply to Supplemental Plans, however, which can be changed anytime with restrictions as I mentioned above.
+Once a year, from October 15th to December 7th, one can change, join, or drop Advantage Plans.
+However, that does not apply to Supplemental Plans, which can be changed anytime with restrictions, as I mentioned above.

 If you move to a new location that's not covered by your present Advantage Plan, you can change your insurance midyear within a Special Enrollment Period.

 Note that Supplemental Plans cover you all over the United States, so this only is necessary to consider if you have an Advantage Plan that might service only a local area.

 How Is Shingles Vaccine Covered?

-I'm including this discussion because several people have asked about this.
-I discovered there is some confusion about payment for Shingles injections.
+I include this discussion because several people have asked about this.
+I discovered there is some confusion about payment for Shingles Vaccination.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.